defeo/castaphone/README.md

 <https://defeo.lu/castaphone/pdf/>.

+#### I cannot start the recording

+Check that your operating system is not blocking screen and microphone sharing sharing.

+In Windows 10, go to Start > Settings > Privacy > Camera.

 #### How do I post-process the video?

 You can use any video editing program of your liking.
 I personally